Areso/RobotoPlatformRobot/README.md

 # Robotoplatform

-This project is dedicated to create a robotoplatform for telepresence and guarding/patroling tasks, to use in private houses instead of watchdogs.
+This project is dedicated to create a robotoplatform for physically impaired persons, telepresence and guarding/patroling tasks, to use in private houses instead of watchdogs.
 The robot will complement security alarm sensors, such as movements sensors, volume sensors, heat sensors and so on.</br>

 Of course, there are a lot of complete solutions, which could be bought, but my goal was to create low-cost system at least for teleprensence task.